Do you ever feel like you’re good with money and you budget well, but you can never seem to really get ahead?

 The slow leak can happen to any of us.
 Even those of us that regularly pay ourselves first.
 In fact, I’d argue that it happens more frequently to those who save first—it’s easier to justify pulling some extra money out of savings.

 In addition to the regularly monthly leak that I discussed above, there are three major leaks that put us above our means.
-What I’d like you to do is pull up a tool (like Empower, for example) to track your expenses for the year and see when and where some of these leaks might be occurring.
+What I’d like you to do is pull up a budgeting app to track your expenses for the year and see when and where some of these leaks might be occurring.